The Gambling Act 2005 - a brief guide

 Anyone engaged in either of the above two activities must hold the appropriate permission.
 Permission may come from a licence, permit, or registration granted according to the Act, or from an exemption given by the Act.

-The Act established the Gambling Commission as the unified regulator for gambling in Great Britain and a new licensing regime for commercial gambling (operated and regulated by the Commission or by the licensing authorities, the Council, depending on what is being licensed).
+The Act established the Gambling Commission as the unified regulator for gambling in Great Britain and a licensing regime for commercial gambling (operated and regulated by the Commission or by the licensing authorities, the councils, depending on what is being licensed).

 Back to top